youngwolf-project/st_asio_wrapper/README.md

 Compatible edition does not have the limition of normal edition, only need you compile boost successfully.

 Boost requirement:
-1.50 or highter, early edition maybe work, but I'm not certain.
+1.49 or highter, early edition maybe work, but I'm not certain.

+Debug environment:
+Win7 64bit
+Ubuntu 12.10 32bit
+Ubuntu 12.10 64bit
+Fedora 18 64bit